-From conversations I've had with people who are new to software design, it seems that object-oriented design is one of the hardest things for them to get right.
-The problem is exacerbated by the fact that many developers learn their craft using languages like C++ or Java which are statically typed and support multiple inheritances.
+From conversations I've had with people who are new to software engineering design, it seems that object-oriented design is one of the hardest things for them to get right.
+The problem is exacerbated by the fact that many developers learn their craft using a structured query language like C++ or Java which are statically typed and support multiple inheritances.
 While these features make type checking easier, they can lead you into thinking all problems can be solved using class hierarchies.
 In other words, if you don't know what objects in an OO system should do, just add another superclass!
 These people are usually left completely bewildered when they try to apply OO techniques in Ruby or Smalltalk, for example, since those languages don't offer multiple inheritances.

 The problem is that object-oriented design requires you to think about your application in terms of the set of responsibilities--the functions that an object exposes as well as the messages it can receive--that each of its classes should encapsulate.
 This adds another level of complexity above and beyond just defining what an object should be able to do.
 Even taking this approach, one may find it difficult to keep track of all these things so I'm not surprised it's difficult for beginners.

 One thing I've noticed though is that if developers take the time to learn how responsibility-driven design works, they'll quickly find that it becomes second nature.
 Responsibility-driven design is a technique for creating object-oriented class hierarchies that grew out of the recognition that too many OO hierarchies used inheritance to reuse code rather than to properly identify and separate responsibilities.
 There's been so much emphasis on using class hierarchies for this purpose that Spring framework creator Rod Johnson went so far as to say "Inversion of Control is new Object-Oriented Design".